s1gle/my-wiki/docs/CCNA/2022-03-10-introduction-to-networking.md

 ### 1. Physical

-Signals then transmit the Frame across the network.
+Signals then transmits the Frame across the network.

 ## Addressing the Network